Transition Points Podcast

 We last interviewed our participants during the summer of 2021.
 Some of them were finishing up college, some were starting their careers, and some were pursuing graduate school.
 For a few more details about the project and series overall, take a listen to our introductory episode.

-When talking to our participants about what they liked about their time at the Museum, they consistently told us "It's the people."
-In another episode, we discussed how staff helped to facilitate a supportive space for teens in the program.
-In this episode, however, we're going to talk about how their peers at the Museum helped to foster a positive and inclusive peer community.
-We then talk about how some of their experiences with peer groups differed after leaving the program, in college.
+When talking to our participants about what they liked about their time at the Museum, they consistently told us, "It's the people."
+In another episode, we discuss how staff helped to facilitate a supportive space for our teens in the program.
+In this episode, however, we're going to talk about how their peers at the Museum helped to foster a positive and inclusive peer culture.
+We then talk about how some of their experiences with peer groups changed after leaving the program, when they were in college.

 At [Griffin] MSI

-Most Achievers described the peer culture in the Museum as quite positive, which contributed to the supportive environment.
+Most Achievers described the peer culture in the Museum as quite positive, which contributed to the supportive environment they felt they had here.
 Participants appreciated the diversity they found in the program as well as the commonalities they discovered amongst that diversity.

 EMMA: Being like, the only Black woman in my class or sometimes the only Black person, I think that I was kind of expecting that, but I didn't realize how isolated I would feel until like, I was actually in those situations...